Relations among higher Whitehead maps: Introduction

 In homotopy groups, the Lie bracket given by the Whitehead product can have repeated factors; for example $[[f_1,f_2],f_1]$, in which $f_1$ is repeated.
-Up to now, a higher Whitehead map captured by a simplicial complex has all factors different as they correspond to different vertices of the simplicial complex.
+Thus far, a higher Whitehead map captured by a simplicial complex has distinct factors, as the maps therein correspond to different vertices of the simplicial complex.
 This motivates the question of whether higher Whitehead maps with repeated factors can also be encoded by a simplicial complex.

 We introduce the combinatorial operation of folding.
 A fold of a simplicial complex is the image of the simplicial map induced by identifying two or more vertices.
-Starting with a relation with no repeated factors corresponding to the identity complex $\cK_{\Pi}$, we fold $\cK_{\Pi}$ to a new simplicial complex which supports relations among higher Whitehead maps with repeated factors corresponding to the identified vertices under the fold.
+Starting with a relation with no repeated factors corresponding to the identity complex $\cK_{\Pi}$, we fold $\cK_{\Pi}$ into a new simplicial complex, which supports relations among higher Whitehead maps with repeated factors corresponding to the identified vertices under the fold.

-We increase the family of simplicial complexes which detect relations among higher Whitehead maps with repeated factors by considering folds of $\cK_{\Pi} \langle \cS_1,\dots,\cS_m \rangle$ induced by folds of the simplicial complexes $\cS_i$.
+We further increase the family of simplicial complexes which detect relations among higher Whitehead maps with repeated factors by considering folds of $\cK_{\Pi} \langle \cS_1,\dots,\cS_m \rangle$ induced by folds of the simplicial complexes $\cS_i$.

 An $L_{\infty}$-algebra, also known as a homotopy Lie algebra, is a higher generalisation of a Lie algebra, in which higher, multilinear brackets satisfy a strong homotopy Jacobi identity.
 In polyhedral products, we realise higher $L_{\infty}$ brackets as higher Whitehead maps, and using identity complexes and their folds, we realise the strong homotopy Jacobi identity.